mithorizon7/FoundBootstrapSeparated/replit.md

 - Updated expectedOutput to be standalone without Phase 3 references
 - Generalized all Phase 1 specific references to be more generic

+### Phase 3 - Background Research (✓ COMPLETED)
+**Changes Made:**
+- Added company_name, sector, target_region, and core_benefit fields to replace cross-phase dependencies
+- Updated promptTemplate to use local fields instead of phase1/phase2 references
+- Removed sequential language from intro and step-by-step flow
+- Updated step references from "Phase 1 details" to "company details and core benefit"
+- Changed "proceed to Phase 4" to "continue with other activities"
+- Updated expectedOutput to focus on standalone value rather than Phase 4 preparation
+- All cross-phase dependencies eliminated

-### Phases 3-8 - Remaining Work
+### Phases 4-8 - Remaining Work
 **Next Steps:**
-- Phase 3: Add company_name, sector, target_region, and core_benefit fields
 - Phase 4: Add company_name field, update unmet need help text
 - Phase 5: Add chosen concept details fields
 - Phase 6: Add brand color fields and concept description fields